Skip to Content

 “Landmark College is a very nurturing place.”

-As described in the Academic Program section, the Strategies for College Success core course includes two days per week of PEERS® instruction.
-PEERS® is evidence-based social skills instruction where students will learn through didactic lessons and role play demonstrations.
+As described in the Academic Program section, the College Living and Academic Strategies: Social Pragmatics core course includes two days per week of PEERS® instruction.
+PEERS® is an evidence-based social skills instruction where students will learn through instructive lessons and role play demonstrations.

-Students will also receive 1:1 social coaching to support them in how to apply the skills from their weekly lessons.
+Students will also receive 1:1 social coaching to support them apply the skills from their weekly lessons.
 Parents are encouraged to participate in a weekly, online, evening session to review the lessons and learn tips on how to support their student.

 Specifics